 Noah and his cousin of the same name.

 Fred Aldous, was born on 7th December 1872 in Glossop, Derbyshire, was baptised there on 26th January 1873, and married Alice Ann Hampson on 27th December 1902 at St James Breightmet, though she died in December quarter 1919 in Bolton, and was buried at St James's Breightmet.
 They had no children and he died on 1st March 1946 in Fleetwood, Lancashire, and was also buried at St James Breightmet.

-Sarah 'Sadie' Aldous was born in September quarter 1877 in Penistone, Yorkshire married twice as above and died in July quarter 1957 in Ealing district
+Sarah 'Sadie' Aldous was born on 23rd September 1877 in Penistone, Yorkshire married twice as above and died in July quarter 1957 in Ealing district